haytam212/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit Display the contents list of your current directory.
-3-listfiles Display current directory contents in a long format 4-listmorefiles Display current directory contents, including hidden files
+3-listfiles Display current directory contents in a long format 4-listmorefiles Display current directory contents, including hidden files 6-firstdirectory Create a script that creates a directory named my_first_directory